joshcanhelp/josh-to-11/input/symlinked/posts/2024/2024-07-31-personal-data-pipeline.md

 3. Once the raw data is in the central database, transformations can be run at whatever interval with results stored in tables that can be dropped and recreated during each run.
 These could be filters, combinations, calculations, or something else.
 4. Analytics, reports, and other tools can now operate on transformed data, making it easier to reuse logic.

-Putting this all together looks, conceptually and oversimplified, something like this:
+Putting this all together looks, conceptually, something like this oversimplified but still somewhat complicated diagram:

 {% d2 %}personal-data-pipeline-elt{% endd2 %}

-Applying the system described above to any of the personal data combinations I listed out seems to be a good fit:
+Applying this system to any one of the personal data combinations I listed above seems to be a good fit:

-1. You use services that store their data in a way that you can't directly query.
+1. Use services that store their data in a way that you can't directly query.
 2. Extract that data into a central repository you control, like locally on your machine.
 3. Make connections, combinations, calculations, and more without hitting rate limits, dealing with pagination, or waiting for requests to complete.
 4. End up with text files or CSVs or metrics or anything else you need, ready to review, publish, or share with others.